jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/nvidia-390
 ```
 ### GPU CUDA Related Errors: libOpenGL.so.0, lib*, OpenGL*, Etc
 **Note**: This does not go into the setup for CUDAs in Tensorflow.
-See Tensorflow's [guide](https://www.tensorflow.org/install/install_linux#NVIDIARequirements) for that.
+See Tensorflow's [guide](https://www.tensorflow.org/install/install_linux#NVIDIARequirements) and this useful [tutorial](http://www.python36.com/install-tensorflow141-gpu/) for that.
 I found that majority of the difficult errors arise from having an outdated driver or somehow the wrong one.
 In particular it was an Nvidia card for me.
 Later on I will mention how on an older version of MuJoCo-Py I avoided this by simply running it off of my Intel Core i7.
 I possibly may do a CUDA setup installation guide in the future.
 Cross my fingers.
 1. Find and keep note of GPU and other system information:
 ```bash
 foo@bar:~$ lspci | grep -i vga